 Contrary to what is sometimes claimed, McGrath points out that science in itself cannot adjudicate on matters of good and evil.
 Such value judgments take us beyond the realms of empirical investigation or rationalistic theorising.
 Many of the moral principles that we hold most dear are not the product of atheistic humanism, but the Christian faith.
 Christianity posits that all human beings are of equal worth and value, and should therefore be treated with dignity and respect.
 Early adopters of Darwinism advocated eugenics.
 The survival of the fittest, and all that.
-Richard In the light of that Dawkins tells women that they must abort their babies should they be discovered to have Downs Syndrome.
-We need to look above and beyond science to discover a sense of moral purpose.
+Richard Dawkins recently took to Twitter to counsel a pregnant woman that she was morally obliged to abort her baby should it be discovered to have Downs Syndrome.
+Evidently we need to look above and beyond science for a sense of moral purpose.

 Atheistic scientism is a form of reductionist 'nothing buttery' that offers an impoverished view of reality.
 The perspective offered by science needs to be supplemented by that of faith.
 Science has expanded our understanding of the vastness of the universe, in which the earth is but a tiny blue dot.
 When viewed in that way, human life can seem insignificant and worthless.
 Those with faith are also overawed by the magnitude of space, but we are assured that this is God's world and he cares for us,